FASPE forced me to go beyond the wrong and the right or the good and

 - Consideration of broader issues, such as the ethical challenges of ambition in professional development; corporate compliance vs. ethical behavior; and to whom do companies owe their loyalty: stockholders, customers, employees, nations, or others.

 - Examination of contemporary ethical issues facing the business leaders through the lens of relevant history.

-The FASPE Business curriculum is being developed with assistance from Mary Gentile,
+The FASPE Business curriculum was developed with assistance from Mary Gentile,

 Director of Giving Voice to Values and a Senior Research Scholar at Babson College, Professor Markus Scholz,